Your Pregnancy Situation – Considering Surgical Abortion?

-Our FREE pre-abortion screening is to confirm you are pregnant and help you examine your pregnancy options.
+Pregnancy Assessment is to confirm you are pregnant and help you examine your pregnancy options.
 We will give you compassionate confidential care, evidence-based medical information about all your options, and non-judgmental support no matter what you decide to do about your pregnancy.

 - FREE Lab-grade urine pregnancy test, confirmed by a nurse.